When is the best time to visit Cambodia?

 Cambodia is the country with the most public holidays in the world, totalling 28 days a year.
 Therefore, there is most likely to be a celebration or two during your trip to look out for.
 Here are just a few of the most significant festivals and holidays:

-Chaul Chnam (Khmer New Year) celebrates the end of the dry season and the start of the rains.
-It takes place on 14th to 16th April and like many places in Southeast Asia, this is a really fun time to visit because locals take to the streets for a giant water fight!
+Chaul Chnam (Khmer New Year) celebrates the end of the dry season and the start of the rain.
+It takes place from the 14th to the 16th of April, and like many places in Southeast Asia, this is a really fun time to visit because locals take to the streets for a giant water fight!
 Warning: you will not be able to escape getting soaked.

 Pchum Ben (Ancestor Celebration) is a two-week event that takes place from the end of September through into October.
 You may see Cambodians dressing in white and offering food to monks at local pagodas, which are intended to be passed to their ancestors.